Child Protection and Safeguarding Policy

 10.1 Stoke Primary School is committed to providing children with a safe environment, in which they can learn.
 We take safer recruitment seriously and all staff are subject to the following checks;

-10.2 A record of all checks on members of staff will be held on the Single Central Record.
+10.2 A record of all checks completed for members of staff will be recorded on the Single Central Record.

 10.3 All new members of staff will be required to obtain DBS clearance.
-Stoke Primary School reserves the right to re-check DBS clearance for any member of staff where information is received that indicates that they may pose a risk to children and may ask candidates to be registered on the DBS update service.
+Stoke Primary School reserves the right to re-check DBS clearance for any member of staff where information is received that indicates they may pose a risk to children and may request candidates to register on the DBS update service.

-10.4 At least one member of every interview panel will have undergone Safer Recruitment training which will be refreshed every 2 years.
+10.4 At least one member of every interview panel will have undertaken Safer Recruitment training which it is recommended is refreshed every 2 years.

-10.5 We take proportionate decisions on whether to check individuals beyond what is required.
+10.5 We take proportionate decisions on whether to check individuals above and beyond what is legally required dependant on individual circumstance.

-10.6 Any visitor to the school who has not been subject to the necessary checks will be supervised at all times and risk assessed.
+10.6 Any visitor to the school who has not been subject to the necessary checks will be supervised at all times and a risk assessment completed.

 11 Allegations of abuse against staff

-11.1 Stoke Primary School takes all safeguarding concerns and/or allegations against staff seriously and will manage them in line with this policy, Part Four of Keeping Children Safe in Education (September 2021) and the CSCP Guidance, ‘Allegations Against Staff and Volunteers’.
-LINK UPDATED
+11.1 Stoke Primary School takes all safeguarding matters including low level concerns and/or allegations that harm to a child has occurred against staff (including agency, volunteers and contractors) seriously and will manage them in line with this policy, Part Four of Keeping Children Safe in Education (September 2023) and the CSCP Guidance, ‘Allegations Against Staff and Volunteers’.

 11.2 Allegations or concerns may include

-11.3 If a concern or allegation of abuse arises against the Headteacher, it must be reported to the Chair of Governors (or equivalent) without delay.
+11.3 If a concern or allegation of abuse arises against the Headteacher or should there be a conflict of interest to the Headteacher, it must be immediately reported to the Chair of Governors.

 11.11 Supply Teachers and all contracted staff

-11.11.1 Although the school does not directly employ supply teachers and contractors, the school will ensure that any concerns or allegations are handled properly.
+11.11.1 Although the school does not directly employ supply teachers and contractors, the school will ensure that any concerns or allegations are referred to LADO and the relevant agency informed as the employer.

-11.11.2 The school will never cease to use a supply teacher for safeguarding reasons without liaising with the Local Authority Designated Officer and reaching a suitable outcome.
+11.11.2 The school will never cease to use a supply teacher for safeguarding reasons without liaising with the Local Authority Designated Officer and reaching an agreed outcome.

 11.11.3 Governing bodies/proprietors will liaise with the supply agency to determine whether to suspend or redeploy the supply teacher whilst they carry out their investigation.

 11.11.4 The school will inform supply agencies of its process for managing allegations, including inviting the agency’s human resource manager (or equivalent) to meetings and regularly updating agencies on relevant school policies.
-The school will usually take the lead because agencies do not have direct contact with children or staff, so will not be able to collect facts.
+The school will usually take the lead because agencies do not have direct contact with children or staff, so will not be able to gather information.

 11.12 Governors

-11.12.1 If an allegation or concern is about a Governor, Stoke Primary School will follow local procedures.
+11.12.1 If an allegation or concern is about a Governor, the school/college will follow local procedures.

 11.13 Volunteers

 11.13.1 Risk assessments and a DBS check will be requested for all volunteers.
-Under no circumstances will a volunteer whereby no checks have been carried out will be alone with children or allowed to work in regulated activity.
+Under no circumstances will a volunteer prior to satisfactory checks being completed be alone with children unsupervised or allowed to work in regulated activity.

 11.14 Whistleblowing

-11.14.1 Stoke Primary School operates a culture of safeguarding and all staff should report any concerns about poor or unsafe practice, or the school’s safeguarding processes to the senior leadership team.
+11.14.1 Stoke Primary School operates a culture of safeguarding, and all staff should report any concerns about poor or unsafe practice or Stoke Primary School’s safeguarding processes to the senior leadership team.

-11.14.2 The senior leadership team will take all concerns seriously.
+11.14.2 Appropriate whistleblowing procedures are in place whereby the senior leadership team will take all concerns seriously.

 11.14.3 In the event that a member of staff is unable to raise an issue with senior leadership in school, they should refer to Part 1 of Keeping Children Safe in Education for additional guidance on whistleblowing procedures.